-In compliance with NZX Code Recommendation 3.3, the Remuneration, Appointments and Nominations Committee operates under a written Charter, and the majority of members are independent directors as the Committee is comprised of the full Board.
+In compliance with NZX Code Recommendation 3.3, the Remuneration, Appointments and Nominations Committee operates under a written Charter, and the majority of members are Independent Directors as the Committee is comprised of the full Board.
 In compliance with NZX Code Recommendation 4.2 the Charter is available on PGG Wrightson's website at www.pggwrightson.co.nz under Our Company > Sustainability.
-The Remuneration, Appointments and Nominations Committee during the financial year was chaired by Lee Joo Hai.
-The Remuneration, Appointments and Nominations Committee met four times during the financial year as part of a full Board meeting.
+The Remuneration, Appointments and Nominations Committee during the financial year was chaired by U Kean Seng (until 16 February 2024) and Garry Moore (from 16 February 2024).
+The Remuneration, Appointments and Nominations Committee meet three times during the financial year as part of a full Board meeting.
 Employees only attend Committee meetings at the invitation of the Committee as is considered appropriate.